Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/README.md

 #### Processing the CAE challenge from Microsoft Graph

-Once the client app receives the CAE claims challenge from Microsoft Graph, it needs to proces the challenge and redirect the user back to Azure AD for further processing.
+Once the client app receives the CAE claims challenge from Microsoft Graph, it needs to proces the challenge and redirect the user back to Microsoft Entra ID for further processing.
 To do so, we use MSAL's `acquireToken` API and provide the claims challenge as a parameter in the token request.
 This is shown in [graph.service.ts](../SPA/src/app/graph.service.ts), where we handle the response from the Microsoft Graph API with the `handleClaimsChallenge` method:

 ```typescript
   handleClaimsChallenge(response: any, providerOptions: ProviderOptions): void {